-Government of Canada actions to reduce anti-Indigenous racism in healthcare systems
+Government of Canada actions to address anti-Indigenous racism in health systems

-All Indigenous peoples must have fair and equal access to quality and culturally safe healthcare services, from any medical professional, anywhere they are and any time they need it.
+All Indigenous Peoples must have fair and equitable access to quality and culturally safe healthcare services, from any health professional, anywhere they are and any time they need it.

-Support for those affected by anti-Indigenous racism in healthcare systems
+Support for those affected by anti-Indigenous racism in Canada's health systems

 This website deals with topics that can trigger difficult emotions or painful memories.
 The Government of Canada recognizes the need for safety measures to minimize the risks associated with traumatic subject matter.
 For immediate emotional assistance, contact the Hope for Wellness Help Line at 1-855-242-3310 or connect to the online chat at hopeforwellness.ca.